C-W-Z/hdr-imaging/README.md

 bilateral    2            5         10  50      1      ALL        True
 ```

-Note that the `#` is just like a comment in python, we will ignore everything after `#`
+Note that the `#` is just like a comment in python, we will ignore everything after `#`.

-The input file should be a .txt file, for example `tonemap.txt`
+The input file should be a .txt file, for example `tonemap.txt`.

-First you need to define a parameter `FILE`, which is the .hdr file name without spaces, and this hdr file should be in the same folder as the input file
+First you need to define a parameter `FILE`, which is the .hdr file name without spaces, and this hdr file should be in the same folder as the input file.

 The folder structure will be like: